npop237/DS-Project4/README.md

 # DS-Project4

+Udacity Data Science Nanodegree Project 4 - Dog Breed Classifier Project

-1. Project Summary
+### 1. Project Summary
-The purpose of this project is to build a convolutional neural network that can identify a dog's breed from an image
+The purpose of this project is to build a convolutional neural network that can identify a dog's breed from an image.
+The notebook begins with the steps to create a human face detector and dog face detector.

+This is followed by the development of a convolutional neural network from scratch to predict a dog's breed from an image.
+Next is a second CNN developed using transfer learning in order to get an accuracy of at least 60% for the classifier.

+The final step is to bring together the human and dog face detectors with the dog breed classifier to build an algorithm where the user can input an image and the closest dog breed is returned if the image contains a human or a dog.

-2. Libraries Required to run:
+### 2. Libraries Required
 In order to run the project you will need to install the libraries and their corresponding minimum versions outlined in the file requirements/requirements.txt
 To run the project on a GPU the requirements are within requirements/requirements-gpu.txt

-3. Running Instructions:
+### 3. Running Instructions:
 Download the [dog dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip).
 Unzip the folder and place it in the repo, at location `path/to/dog-project/dogImages`.

 Download the [human dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/lfw.zip).
 Unzip the folder and place it in the repo, at location `path/to/dog-project/lfw`.
 If you are using a Windows machine, you are encouraged to use [7zip](http://www.7-zip.org/) to extract the folder.